1933 Funsten Nut strike: Aftermath

 The strike, which was the first major labor dispute that St. Louis experienced during the Great Depression, drew national attention.
 Multiple nut-processing factories in Greater St. Louis, (Note: Sources vary on the exact number of nut-processing plants that were affected by the strike.
 In a 2023 article in Jacobin, historian Devin Thomas O'Shea stated that five plants were affected.
 However, in a 2009 book, historian Clarence Lang gave the number as ten, with eight Funsten plants.
-Meanwhile, a contemporary report in the Daily Worker stated that eleven plants were affected.) including both St. Louis and East St. Louis.
+Meanwhile, a contemporary report in the Daily Worker stated that eleven plants were affected.) including both St. Louis and East St. Louis, were affected.
 The strike involved about 1,400 workers, (Note: While several historians have stated that the strike involved an estimated 1,400 people, others have given figures of between 1,200 and 1,400 and 2,000.) with a majority being black women.
 Concerning this latter fact, Fichtenbaum has said, "Unquestionably, the militancy and significant leadership of the Black women was one of the unique features of this struggle."

 Following the labor dispute, several of the former strikers joined the Communist Party, with the party enrolling about 100 African American nut-pickers.
 By the end of the year, African Americans constituted approximately one-third of St. Louis's local Communist Party chapter.
 Historian Rosemary Feurer stated that the Communist Party's growth with the African American working class was due largely to their focus on African American workers in fields that had traditionally been neglected by the American Federation of Labor, which, in addition to the nut-pickers, included steelworkers, longshoremen, and laundry workers, among others.
 Sentner benefitted from the success of the strike, eventually serving as the national director of the Food Workers Industrial Union.
 He would be involved in a number of labor disputes in the Midwestern United States over the next several decades.